Gerrit15/sudoku_solve/README.md

 for a `sudoku_solve/config.json` inside of a system's default configuration directory.

 ## Attempt-Solve
 Much like the config file, Attempt-Solve is a proof of concept.
-It is highly unstable do to it's nature, but if a board is not solvable with just WFC, this flag can be raised to have the program guess a correct answer to one of the unknown tiles, and move on from there.
-This is unstable because there is no check whether or not the guessed answer is actually correct, and will often result in a runtime error.
+It is highly unstable due to its nature, but if a board is not solvable with WFC, this flag can be raised to have the program guess a correct answer for one of the unknown tiles, and move on from there.
+This is unstable because there is no check as to whether or not the guessed answer is actually correct, and will often result in an error.